andrewharvey/nsw-parishmaps-scraper/README.md

 # Special Request to the NSW Department of Lands
 Please release all these map photographs and collection metadata under a free license.
-You already make them available through your website for zero change, so changing the license won't affect your revenue stream.
+You already make them available through your website for zero charge, so changing the license won't affect your revenue stream.

 Changing the license will allow other parties to do useful things with these